Boliden Kevitsa: a case study in mine expansion economics, Finland’s mining tax hike, and Stage 5 risk

 What the public record supports is more nuanced than that.

-It supports saying that Finland’s 2026 tax changes are material, that Boliden has publicly linked those changes to the extension decision, and that the longer-life story at Kevitsa still sits partly in the space between current reserves, future permitting, tailings capacity, and expansion assumptions.
+It supports saying that Finland’s 2026 tax changes are material, that Boliden has publicly linked those changes to the extension decision, and that the longer-life story at Kevitsa still sits partly in the space between current reserves, future permitting, tailings capacity, water-management work, and expansion assumptions.

 That distinction matters.